Hiking The Buttermilk Falls State Park Gorge Trail

 Overflow parking lot at Buttermilk Falls State Park near Ithaca New York

-So, if you ever find yourself in a long line to enter, turn around and head back to NY-13A, turn left (away from Ithaca) and drive for 15-20 seconds, take the very first left turn and you’ll find the overflow car park on your right.
+If you can’t find a spot, don’t worry because there is a huge overflow parking lot located nearby.
+So if you find yourself in a long line, turn around and head back to NY-13A, turn left and drive for 15-20 seconds, take the very first left turn and you’ll find the overflow car park on your right.
+From this lot, it will take you less than 5 minutes to walk to the beginning of Gorge Trail.
+When we visited on Labor Day, we had to park in this lot.

 Enjoy waterfalls?
 Don’t miss our popular guide to the best waterfalls in Upstate New York.